Mehida

-Mehida is a Finnish melodic rock / metal band formed by ex-Sonata Arctica keyboardist Mikko Harkin.
+Mehida was a Finnish melodic rock and metal band formed by ex-Sonata Arctica keyboardist Mikko Harkin.
 Other band members are Markus Niemispelto (drums), Henning Ramseth (guitar), Olli Tanttu (guitar), Toni Mäki-Leppilampi (bass) and Thomas Vikström (Therion, Stormwind, ex-Candlemass) on vocals.
 Mehida's first album, Blood & Water, was released in Finland on Aug.
-22, 2007, in Europe on August 31, 2007 and in the U.S. on September 11, 2007 by Napalm Records.
+22, 2007, in Europe on August 31, 2007, and in the U.S. on September 11, 2007, by Napalm Records.

 During the week of August 27, 2007, Blood & Water hit No. 23 on Finland's top 40 charts.
+In 2008, the band finished recording a new album.
+Shortly afterward, the band's second and final album, The Eminent Storm, was released in 2009, after which Mehida became inactive.